ouzi-dev/test-infra/README.md

 ## Makefile

-The Makefile provides easy to run targets for creating the infrastructure and setting up Prow.
+The [Makefile](Makefile) provides easy to run targets for creating the infrastructure and setting up Prow.
 We list below the most useful targets

 - **infra-setup**: Setups all components needed to run the infrastracture
 - **infra-plan**: Executes terraform plan on the infrastructure
 - **infra-apply**: Executes terraform apply on the infrastructure
-- **deploy**: Install all components needed in the cluster including Prow
+- **deploy**: Bring up a cluster, install all components needed in the cluster including Prow and set everything up
 - **get-cluster-credentials**: Returns a kubeconfg with the required credentials to connect to the cluster.

 ## Prow